-We landed in Cebu city planning to 1-2 nights couch-surfing about an hour from the city.
+We landed in Cebu city planning to spend 1-2 nights couch-surfing about an hour from the city.
 Our hosts were brilliant, accommodating us and cooking us dinner and breakfast.
 When couch surfing it is inevitable not to be overwhelmed by how generous complete strangers can be.
-A night of drinks and stories was a great introduction to the friendliness of locals we would experience throughout the next month.
-We left the next morning, taking a bus for a couple of dollars down to Alegria where we would base ourselves for the next two nights.
-Sandeep, a recently divorced Indian from Bombay had also been couch surfing at the same place as us and joined our crew while in Alegria.

 ALEGRIA – 2 NIGHTS

+On our first night, we still had a few hours of sun, which was seemingly begging us to take off on a short adventure.
+The guest house owner suggested we visit Mainit Hot Spring in Malabuyoc, a 15-minute bus ride away.
 The Hot Springs were steaming.
-So hot we could hardly sit in some of the springs which ranged from 38-42 degrees celsius.
+So hot we could hardly sit in some of the springs which ranged from 38-42 degrees Celsius.
 Set in a rainforest just beyond a local village we could feel this was just the beginning of an amazing trip.